void-linux/void-docs/src/config/kernel.md

 3.8.2_1
 ```

-To remove a specific kernel version like `3.8.2_1`
+To remove a specific kernel version like `3.8.2_1`:

 ```
 # vkpurge rm 3.8.2_1
 ```

 To remove `all` kernels except the latest kernel of each series and the kernel
-that is currently booted
+that is currently booted:

 ```
 # vkpurge rm all